 In 2013, the AWS voted to be absorbed into the Women Lawyers Division of the Law Society.
 The regional groups have remained as independent entities.

-Link magazine was the magazine of the Association of Women Solicitors
+Past issues of the Association of Women Solicitors' magazine.

 25 April, London In view of increasing competition for judicial appointments, this course will equip you with the skills to help enhance your application and interview performance.
 This training course has been developed specifically for solicitor applicants.

 20 May, London The Women Lawyers Division and Junior Lawyers Division are providing this free evening seminar for members of both divisions.
 Our speaker, Chris Stoakes, will discuss some key skills that you can use to develop your career whether you are a man or a woman – and it does not require conforming to the outdated male paradigm of the jacket on the back of the chair and unnecessarily long hours.